g8sqh/gpus/README.md

-# gpu-server
+# BIIGLE GPU Server

-:large_blue_circle: Application to process jobs submitted from BIIGLE on a GPU
+Application to process jobs submitted from BIIGLE on a GPU.